Who we are

 Kurrajong began 60 years ago with the aim of meeting the needs of people with disability so they can lead a life of their choice.

-Today, we are a registered National Disability Insurance Scheme (NDIS) provider and reach all communities across the Riverina Murray region, offering local access to creative and social programs, therapies, short and long-term accomodation, community access, employment readiness and supported employment.
+Today, we are a registered National Disability Insurance Scheme (NDIS) provider and reach all communities across the Riverina Murray region.
+We offer local access to creative and social programs, therapies, short and long-term accomodation, community access, employment readiness and supported employment.

 Kurrajong’s recycling program grew from a one-off paper drive in 1962 to the establishment of our Chaston St recycling facility and being contracted by local businesses and six councils to process their recyclable materials.
 Our business focus is processing recyclable household and business materials for sale to recycling materials traders and manufacturers both nationally and internationally.